chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Request for Senate Review of Complaint Regarding Mr Daniele Rosina.md

 ## Regarding Communication with the IO

-I have attached as a PDF export, for reference, the email correspondance between myself and the IO for the duration of the process.
+I have attached as a PDF export, for reference, the email correspondance between myself and the IO for the duration of the process (see "[[Correspondance Between Complainant and IO.pdf]]").
 Whilst I was greatly appreciative of the regularity of the correspondance, upon reading the report it became clear that there are a number of issues that could have been easily resolved if that communication had asked for clarification or further information on particular matters, particularly those concerning the operation and practices of the Music Society, and matters regarding witnesses.
 These will be respectively be addressed in the sections below on the [[#factual errors]] present in the report, as well as [[#matters regarding witnesses]].

 ## Matters Regarding Witnesses

+### Regarding Anonymity of Witnesses

+As noted in the [[Christopher Hill complaint School final.pdf#page=2|IO Report pgs.
+2-3]],